G42makes/jy-blog/blog/content/fun-with-domain-scammers.md

 following exchange occurred and is unedited, so I probably typo'd a bunch of stuff.
 Pretty well everything I say is a lie, so don't worry about that side of things, I knew it was a scammer from the start.
 I'm impressed it went this far.
-(Sorry about formatting issues, some o fit just didn't transfer well.)
+(Sorry about formatting issues, some of it just didn't transfer well.)
 <!--more-->